Gym Equipment

 Gluteus Minimus – this muscle works in conjunction with the gluteus medius to assist with stability of the pelvis and hip adduction

-To properly activate the glutes, significant effort is required and whilst you can do body weight exercises, there are a number of machines at many commercial gyms that can really work the glutes to get the most development in terms of muscle strength and size.
+To properly activate the glutes, significant effort is required and whilst you can do body weight exercises, there are a several glute machines at the gym that can really work your butt muscles adding strength and size.

 In this article, we’ll explain the benefits of using gym equipment for glute training, including some of the best gym machines for glutes and cardio options for also targeting these muscle groups.